cpsource/one-click-hugo-cms/site/content/aboutus/mystory.md

 I started forty-five years ago doing embedded software consulting as an engineer, and have continued ever since.

 My business model was simple.
 I used a contract placement company for sales and found myself working with many companies as an embedded software engineer, eventually specializing in tasks in and around the Linux operating system.

 But I began to notice that I was brought on to projects that were in deep trouble.
 I was the last-chance to save the project, and I often did.

-There were patterns to these failues.
+There were patterns to these failures.
 Hard work alone wouldn't have allowed me to be as successful as I was.

 Once I had identified the issue, I could address it and get the project back on track.
 But, I was poorly placed to effect change.
 I had come on-board as a software engineer, not as an Software Engineering Organizational Development Expert (O.D.).